How to Get Rid of Belly Fat and Unleash Your Six-Pack

 First some bad news: there is no way to ‘target’ fat loss.

-What this means is that you can’t choose where you want to lose fat from.
-This is something that a lot of women in particular find very unfortunate: they exercise to try and lose body fat and instead just end up getting flatter breasts and buttocks!
+What this means is that you can’t choose where you want to get rid of belly fat from.
+This is something that a lot of women in particular find very unfortunate: they exercise to try and lose weight fast and instead just end up getting flatter breasts and buttocks!

 The order in which you lose fat around the body is actually genetic predetermined and there is nothing you can do to change this.
-If you are someone who loses fat from their chest first, then the only way to lose belly fat is to keep losing fat until you eventually burn enough off that you get to the belly!
+If you are someone who loses fat from their chest first, then the only way you can figure out how to lose belly fat is to keep losing fat until you eventually burn enough off that you get to the belly!

 This means that how to get rid of belly fat is simply to train in the same way that you would get rid of any other fat… but to keep it up!